johnnovak/gridmonger-site/source/appendixes/keyboard-shortcuts.rst

       scancodes</em>.</p>

       <p>Normally, the state of the <kbd>NumLock</kbd> key is ignored, and the
-      numeric keypad is only used for navigation.</p>

-      <p>However, when entering text in textfields, the operating system keyboard and
-      language settings and the <kbd>NumLock</kbd> state are in effect.</p>
+      numeric keypad is only used for navigation.
+However, when entering text in textfields, the operating system keyboard and language settings and the <kbd>NumLock</kbd> state are in effect.</p>
     </div>
   </div>